internalfx/rethinkdbfs-spec/rethinkdbfs-spec.md

 .. code:: javascript

-  class GridFSBucket {
+  class RethinkDBFSBucket {

     /**
      * Given a @id, delete this stored file’s files collection document and
-     * associated chunks from a GridFS bucket.
+     * associated chunks from a RethinkDBFS bucket.
      */
     void delete(ObjectId id);